Goodbye Dublin and hello Westport Ireland+

 As it starts to run we head back.

-We enjoy an amazing dinner at the hotel and we get to meet a lovely English couple that are living at the hotel for several months whilst they renovate their Irish home.
+We enjoy an amazing dinner at the hotel and we get to meet a lovely English couple that is living at the hotel for several months whilst they renovate their Irish home.

 As we head back into town I am delighted to find gardens with lovely spring flowers blooming.